kira-gartzou-katsouyanni/kira-gartzou-katsouyanni.github.io/_pages/cooperation.md

 ## Journal articles

-* Kira Gartzou-Katsouyanni, "Obstacles to local cooperation in fragmented, left-behind economies: An integrated framework" (accepted with minor revisions at the *Cambridge Journal of Regions, Economy and Society*)
+* Kira Gartzou-Katsouyanni (2023), ["Obstacles to local cooperation in fragmented, left-behind economies: An integrated framework"](https://doi.org/10.1093/cjres/rsad037), *Cambridge Journal of Regions, Economy and Society*

 * Kira Gartzou-Katsouyanni, "Beyond mere rent payments?
 The Common Agricultural Policy as a facilitator of local cooperation" (under review)